Subject to change

-(3) An entry permit, or any other permit that may be issued in respect of a national park or game reserve, shall be issued subject to the conditions contained in these Regulations and such other conditions as may be endorsed therein in writing by the Director or the Officer-in-Charge.
+(3) An entry permit, or any other permit that may be issued in respect of a national park or game reserve, shall be issued subject to the conditions contained in these Regulations and other requirements as may be endorsed therein in writing by the Director or the Officer-in-Charge.

-(4) Except where authorized by the Officer-in-Charge, no person shall enter or leave a national park or game reserve other than through a point of entry or exit, declared by the Director by notice in the Gazette and identified as such through a notice or a sign.
+(4) Except where authorised by the Officer-in-Charge, no person shall enter or leave a national park or game reserve other than through a point of entry or exit, declared by the Director by notice in the Gazette and identified as such through a message or a sign.

-(5) No person, under 18 years of age, shall enter a national park or game reserve unless he is accompanied by a person of 18 years of age or older.
+(5) No person under 18 years of age shall enter a national park or game reserve unless accompanied by a person of 18 or older.

-(6) When entering a national park or game reserve, you will require producing proof of identity, age or residential status.
-Professional guides License or tourism enterprise License.
+(6) When entering a national park or game reserve, you must produce proof of identity, age or residential status: professional guides License or tourism enterprise License.

-(7) A person entering a national park or game reserve shall register the required details in the register provided at the designated entry point and any person is failing to may be prohibited from entering the national park or game reserve.
+(7) A person entering a national park or game reserve shall register the required details in the register provided at the designated entry point.
+Any person failing to register may be prohibited from entering the national park or game reserve.

-(8) In the interests of maintaining densities of visitors within the carrying capacities or some other ground specified in the management plan, the Director or the Officer-in-Charge may restrict entry to a national park or game reserve to persons holding valid reservations for specified lodges, campsites or other facilities or may restrict the number of persons without such reservations entering a national park or game reserve.
+(8) In the interests of maintaining densities of visitors within the carrying capacities or some other ground specified in the management plan, the Director or the Officer-in-Charge may restrict entry to a national park or game reserve to persons holding valid reservations for established lodges, campsites or other facilities or may limit the number of persons without such reservations entering a national park or game reserve.